vmware/pyvmomi/docs/vim/HttpNfcLease.rst

   Returns:
-    [`vim.HttpNfcLease.ManifestEntry`_]:
+    [`vim.HttpNfcLease.ManifestEntry <vim/HttpNfcLease/ManifestEntry.rst>`_]:

   Raises:

-    `vim.fault.Timedout`_:
+    `vim.fault.Timedout <vim/fault/Timedout.rst>`_:
        vim.fault.Timedout

-    `vim.fault.InvalidState`_:
+    `vim.fault.InvalidState <vim/fault/InvalidState.rst>`_:
        vim.fault.InvalidState

 HttpNfcLeaseComplete():
    Completes the import/export and releases this lease.
 Operations on the objects contained in this lease will no longer be blocked.
-After calling this method, this lease will no longer be valid.Clients should call this method when they are done accessing the disks for the `VirtualMachine`_ s in this lease.
+After calling this method, this lease will no longer be valid.Clients should call this method when they are done accessing the disks for the `VirtualMachine <vim/VirtualMachine.rst>`_ s in this lease.
 The status of the corresponding task will be set to success.

   Privilege: